AJWyman1/FakeNews/README.md

 ---
 ---

-Changing the model's hyper-parameters and looking at groups of two words together
+Changing the model's hyper-parameters and looking at groups of two words together people's full names appear.
+We can also see that True news has far more credible sources such as actual statements and quotes while Fake news focuses on images and youtube for their sources.

 Word Rank | Fake News | True News